How to reduce your food and grocery bill

 Shop with purpose and say goodbye to spontaneous spending by shopping the catalogue.
 Regularly flipping through the Woolworths and Coles catalogues lets you know what’s on sale.
 You never know – you could snag a premium product that may normally be outside of your budget at a bargain price!
 By shopping the catalogue, you’ll rock up to the supermarket with a definitive list and an estimated budget too.

-By simply organising your food storage so that everything is visible, you can avoid doubling up on items or having something spoil before its expiry date.
-Spend a little time labelling your pantry items and putting them in proper storage containers and get to know your pantry inside-out!
+If your fridge is looking full, organise it so everything is visible.
+This way, you’ll avoid doubling up on items or having something spoil before you use it.
+Don’t forget the pantry!
+Label items and put them in proper storage containers.
+Use this time to get to know your pantry inside-out!

 Turn your leftovers into fresh meals

 Leftover bolognese from last night?
 Turn it into shepherd’s pie!
 Too much roast veg for dinner?
 Put it into a salad!
-By getting frugal with your leftover, your food budget will go further and you can reduce wastage.
+We may be stuck at home for a while, but who says we can’t have a little variety?
+By getting frugal with your leftovers, you can stretch your food budget while reducing waste!

 Keep your freezer stacked with pre-cooked meals

-Busy days with the kids or long hours at the office can often end with scrolling through delivery apps or stopping off for a quick feed on the way home.
-A Suncorp report shows that Aussies spend, on average, a whopping $83 dollars a week on eating out and takeaway.
+Busy days with the kids or long hours hunched over your laptop can leave you browsing the food delivery apps.
+A Suncorp report shows that Aussies spend, on average, a whopping $65 dollars a week on food delivery, eating out and takeaway.
 Simply having food in the freezer ready to go can be an easy way to spend less.
 Plan ahead by cooking larger portions, and stick a couple of containers in the freezer before you start eating.

 Meat can be pretty costly, especially if you buy it regularly.
-By implementing things like ‘Meatless Monday’ or stripping back the amount of meat you cook every week, you can trim the fat from your food spending.
-If you find it difficult to part with your meaty fix, consider cooking dishes that use cheaper cuts of meat.
+But there are ways to enjoy this Aussie staple without bruising that budget.
+Consider cooking dishes that use cheaper cuts of meat.
 Dishes like beef brisket and chicken drumsticks are affordable and super tasty!

 When you’re flipping through recipes for dinner, look for ones that only use ingredients you already have at home rather than hard-to-find items.
 These specialised ingredients can wind up at the back of the spice drawer or vegetable crisper, barely touched before they go out of date.
-If you do want more specialised ingredients, consider whether they can be used in different dishes, not just that one-off dinner party dish.
+If you do want more specialised ingredients, consider whether they can be used in different dishes, rather than just that one-off meal.